 Unmarried couples living together often wish to share property ownership and make crucial life decisions together.
-There are several methods to share property rights that are recognized by the law, including joint tenancies, cohabitation agreements or "living together" contracts, and wills.
+There are several methods for sharing property rights that are recognized by the law, including joint tenancies, cohabitation agreements, and wills.
 If couples want their life decisions to have legal validity, particularly decisions regarding medical treatment and finances, they should create what is known as the durable power of attorney.

-A will is a legal document that details what an individual would like done with his or her property and assets after death.
-If you have property you wish your cohabitant to receive after your death, you need to describe the property in your will and indicate your wish.
+A will is a legal document that details what an individual would like done with their property and assets after death.
+If you have property you'd like your partner to receive after your death, you need to describe it in your will and indicate your wish.
 Otherwise, if you don’t have a will to detail your wishes, your property will pass according to what are called intestate succession laws.

-In most states, intestate succession statutes automatically distribute your property to your closest family members, i.e. your spouse, children, parents, etc. Without a will, your cohabitant won’t receive any of your estate unless he or she is successful in arguing that you had a financial or property-sharing arrangement.
+In most states, intestate succession statutes automatically distribute your property to your closest family members, i.e. your spouse, children, parents, etc. Without a will, your cohabitant won’t receive any of your estate unless they're successful in arguing that you had a financial or property-sharing arrangement.
 Such claims are often difficult to prove, particularly with the lack of any formal documents.
-Drafting a will is generally the best way to ensure your property is passed to whom you wish.
+Drafting a will is generally the best way to ensure your property is passed down according to your wishes.

 There are generally two types of durable power of attorney, but this can vary depending upon the state you reside in.
 The first type, called the durable financial power of attorney, applies only to financial decisions.
-If you grant someone the durable financial power of attorney over your affairs, he or she will be able to manage your finances when you become unable, and must always act in your best interests.
+If you grant someone the durable financial power of attorney over your affairs, they'll be able to manage your finances when you become unable to do so and must always act in your best interests.

 For Health Care

-Once you have granted a durable power of attorney for medical care, the person you nominated to make decisions on your behalf will be able to:
+Once you've granted a durable power of attorney for medical care, the person you nominated to make decisions on your behalf will be able to:

-If you would like your unmarried partner to manage your affairs should you become unable to manage them yourself, you should create both the durable power of attorney for health care and the durable financial power of attorney.
-If you have not completed these documents, financial and health care decision-making will typically pass to a member of your family when you become incapacitated.
-Consult with an estate planning attorney to learn more.
+If you'd like your unmarried partner to manage your affairs should you become unable to manage them yourself, you should create both the durable power of attorney for health care and the durable financial power of attorney.
+If you haven't completed these documents, financial and health care decision-making will typically pass to a member of your family when you become incapacitated.